 It is interesting… You have to experience it for yourself.
 Trust me.
 Yell, talk, laugh out loud while you are there!
 Again, trust me.
 It is on the north side of all the skyscrapers downtown Tulsa.

-If you would like to keep your Tulsa adventure outdoors and crowd-free (during COVID or because that is your usual jam), there are other low-key outdoor attractions to visit in Tulsa.
+If you would like to keep your Tulsa adventure outdoors and crowd-free, there are other low-key outdoor attractions to visit in Tulsa.

 Historic Route 66

 Cruise through 11th street and see America’s Historic Route 66 along with signs, memorabilia, and boutique shopping.